DBMS NotesPYQs

 REVOKE INSERT ON Student FROM app_user;

-• File system disadvantages: redundancy, inconsistency, poor security, no atomicity.
+• File system disadvantages: redundancy, inconsistency, poor access, isolation, integrity, atomicity, security, concurrency.

 Solved PYQs